hoangcuong2011/Good-Papers/Incorporating Copying Mechanism in Sequence-to-Sequence Learning.md

 - Incorporating Copying Mechanism in Sequence-to-Sequence Learning - http://www.aclweb.org/anthology/P16-1154

-Recently, chatbot is an active research topic.
-Walking through chatbot papers, I think this work is one of the most interesting ones.
-It also has potential applications to other NLP tasks such as Machine Translation, Abstract Summarization.
+Chatbot is an active research topic recently.
+Walking through chatbot papers, I think this paper is one of the most interesting work for this topic.
+The work can also be applied to other NLP tasks such as Machine Translation, Abstract Summarization.

 The general chatbot framework is all about a sequence-to-sequence model (seq2seq).
 This is straightforward, easier to implement.
-But of course there are quite lots of space for improvements.
-One of the problems seq2seq has is about copying.
+But of course there are quite lots of space for an improvement.
+One of the them is about copying.
 In conversation, we normally have some repeated text as an example below

-Helo, my name is chatbot
+Helo, my name is *chatbot*

-Nice to meet you, chatbot.
+Nice to meet you, *chatbot*.

 In general, seq2seq aparently does not handle repeated text well.
-This is actually not surprising, reminding me a very cool work of Learning to Execute https://arxiv.org/abs/1410.4615.
+This is actually not surprising, reminding me of a very cool work of Learning to Execute https://arxiv.org/abs/1410.4615.
 Basically, the idea is to write simple code, and then ask seq2seq to execute the code (a top toy problem but very very interesting one).
-One interesting thing we learnt from the paper is that seq2seq in general is not good enough to perform a copy command, for example:
+One interesting thing we learnt from the paper is that seq2seq  is not good enough to execute a copy command, in general.
+For example:

 command: print(123456789)

 output: 123565756 (I made up the number, but you get the idea).

-Also, the longer the input, the harder LSTM can produce accurately.
+Also, as the input is longer, the seq2seq can produce less accurate.

 How to address that problem?
 In general, having an external memory (https://arxiv.org/abs/1410.3916) is a very nice solution, I think.
 But it is just for learning to execute.
-Conversation is much harder problem, at least with the current basic sample codes we want a seq2seq to execute.
+Conversation is much harder problem, at least with current basic sample codes we want a seq2seq to execute.

-The paper proposes new model (COPYNET) to address the problem.
+The paper proposes a new model (COPYNET) to address the problem.
 The model is basically the same as seq2seq, but there are several important differences:

 1. The generation of target words is more refined: A word can be generated according to two different modes: